mgabriele1/idm221-meg394/Docs/Layout, Sizing, Poisitoning, Background.md

     - min-width:
     - mad-width:
     - lets you set width that can translate between devices
+### Overflow
+- what the text that doesn't fit in the box will do
+- scroll, hidden, etc
 ---
 ## Margins, Border, Padding
 Margins